 Find a range of women's health pharmacy services, delivered by local providers at a time that suits you

 Prevent weight gain

 Swimming is great for keeping you cool but it's not weight-bearing exercise, which is important for keeping bones strong.
 But don't worry - you don't have to sweat in body-hugging lycra to get fit.
-Try alternating swimming with any other aerobic exercise (the kind that makes your heart and breathing rate rise a bit) - brisk walking, tennis, keep fit classes or dancing all count.
+Try alternating swimming with any other aerobic exercise, such as brisk walking, tennis, keep fit classes, or dancing.
 Find an exercise buddy to reduce the chance of giving up when life is too busy, or join a rambling club to meet new friends and take in our glorious countryside too.

 Keep your bones strong

 Bone health is key after the menopause.
 You can't feel it, but your bones become less strong from your 40s or even sooner, and this process speeds up after the menopause5.
 This puts you at higher risk of breaking a bone due to osteoporosis.
 Regular exercise, avoiding smoking and excess alcohol, taking a daily 10 microgram vitamin D supplement and increasing the calcium in your diet will help.
 Sources of calcium include dairy products, tinned fish with bones and green leafy vegetables.

 It's important to remember that there are other risk factors for your bones, including going through the menopause before the age of 45, taking regular steroid tablets, having rheumatoid arthritis or bowel disease (coeliac or Crohn's disease).
 Being very immobile, having osteoporosis in the family and being very underweight can also be risk factors.

 HRT protects against osteoporosis.
 If you reach menopause below 45, speak to your GP - you should take HRT until you're at least 50 to protect your bones.